AndrewJBateman/angular-highcharts-gauges/README.md

 ## :books: General info

 * Latest versions of all dependencies used, including highcharts.
 With some type changes in app-module there are now no errors.
-* This simple app works but it is the optimal coding solution and does not use the latest Highcharts Angular wrapper.
+* This simple app works but it is not the optimal coding solution as it does not use the latest Highcharts Angular wrapper.

 ## :camera: Screenshots